Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Test Linux AlmaLinux-9 with Siesta-4.1b ##

-As the successor of CentOS 7, I downloaded the software AlmaLinux-9 on the laptop PC, and tested the linux for the Siesta-4.1b code.
+As the successor of CentOS 7, I downloaded the software AlmaLinux-9 on the laptop PC, and tested the linux for the Siesta-4.1b code [1].
 The installation was all right with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory, and was finished in 15 minutes for reboot.